MuriloFP/Roo-Code/memory_bank/activeContext.md

 - Plan to implement proper state management for tasks
 - Will need to track task history and conversation logs
 - Consider implementing a task queue for better management
+- Need to investigate current auto-approve implementation in RooCode
+- Consider security implications of auto-approve settings
+- Plan for backward compatibility
+- Consider adding validation for specific auto-approve actions

 ## Technical Considerations